palveeen22/Bicar-mobile/README.md

-# Application for rental car, bike in Bali lombok
+# Application for rental car, bike in Bali lombok Indonesia